City of Kingston upon Hull

-§ This page gives an overview of the Kingston upon Hull, City of local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+§ This page gives an overview of the City of Kingston upon Hull local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hull, located on the north bank of the Humber Estuary in East Yorkshire, is a port city with a rich maritime heritage.
 The Old Town features cobbled streets, historic warehouses, and museums such as the Streetlife Museum and Wilberforce House.
 The Deep, a futuristic aquarium at the confluence of the River Hull and Humber, is a striking landmark, while the Marina area offers shops, galleries, and restaurants.
 Hull’s location on the Humber gives it dramatic estuary views, while its urban core blends historic sites with modern regeneration.

-The administrative boundary of Kingston upon Hull, City of can be viewed on OpenStreetMap: District Boundary of Kingston upon Hull, City of.
+The administrative boundary of City of Kingston upon Hull can also be viewed on OpenStreetMap: District Boundary of City of Kingston upon Hull.

-Key Facts about Kingston upon Hull, City of
+Key Facts about City of Kingston upon Hull

 What region is City of Kingston upon Hull in?
 City of Kingston upon Hull is in the Yorkshire and the Humber of England, a region within the United Kingdom.